mfurmanczyk04/recrutation-task/README.md

 to perform complex refactor.

 TODO:
-refactor githubService.cs to use the same function to edit/close issue
+-refactor githubService.cs to use the same function to edit/close issue -refactor entieties to use different type of Issues for specific services